Find Affordable College Courses

 While working on their Bachelor's Degree, criminal justice majors at Tarleton accumulate an average of around $25,088 in student debt.
 The average monthly payment of a loan this size is about $152, assuming that the borrower is on a 10-year repayment plan.

-With a ranking of #10, The University of Texas at Arlington did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-UT Arlington is a fairly large public school located in the city of Arlington.
+The University of Texas at Arlington landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree criminal justice and corrections programs.
+UT Arlington is a fairly large public school located in the large city of Arlington.

 Women make up 58% of the criminal justice majors at the school.